-I am excited to reach out to you regarding an ACT resource guide we have put together to help parents and students better prepare the ACT assessment, as well as to better understand their ACT results.
-We will make this resource available on our website for all students, but wanted you to get it to 11th graders first since many will be testing next week.
+An ACT resource guide has been put together to help parents and students better prepare the ACT assessment, as well as to better understand their ACT results.
 The guide should also be help your child as they prepare for retaking the ACT during the summer or next fall.

 You can access the resource guide through the following link: